Gabb Skribikin: MNL48

-At the age of 14 Skribikin became a member of MNL48's first generation, which was composed of 48 members and debuted on April 2018.
+At the age of 14 Skribikin became a member of MNL48's first generation, which was composed of 48 members and debuted in April 2018.
 She was one of the top 16 members to perform the debut single of the group Aitakatta - Gustong Makita.
 She ranked 10th in the first edition of MNL48's General Election.
-In January of 2019, she was one of the 10 chosen representatives of MNL48 for the first AKB48 Group Asia Festival in Bangkok.
+In January 2019, she was one of the 10 chosen representatives of MNL48 for the first AKB48 Group Asia Festival in Bangkok.
 She then ranked 12th in the second edition of the Election on April of the same year and was therefore part of the members to perform the group's 4th single Ikaw ang Melody.
 On November 25, she served as the center for MNL48's 5th single High Tension.
 She also served as a center for the group's 6th single River together with Abby Trinidad in the later months of 2020.

 This served as her last single in the group after she announced her graduation on June 29, 2021.